bgabot89/Sjnoc/README.md

 ## Sjnoc
 A repository for the non-profit organization, SJNOC.
-Developer STACK: Express, Node,js and Handlebars.js
+Developer STACK: Express, Node,js and Handlebars.js.
+Test Site can be found here: https://sjnoc-test.herokuapp.com/

 ## Installation
 Install the dependencies